techidaily/site-win11-tips/source/_posts/a-guide-to-optimal-adventure-play-winning-hd-games-on-pc-with-scummvm.md

 3. Change the last option,**3D anti-aliasing** , to its highest value, to eliminate "jaggies" from 3D graphics.
 ![ScummVM Game Options Graphics 3D Anti Aliasing Level](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/scummvm-game-options-graphics-3d-anti-aliasing-level.jpg)

  When you're done going on adventures, why not try making your own adventure game?
-You can start small with our guide on[how to create a text-based adventure game in Python](https://www.makeuseof.com/python-text-adventure-game-create/) and take it from there.
+You can start small with our guide on [how to create a text-based adventure game in Python](https://www.makeuseof.com/python-text-adventure-game-create/) and take it from there.

 ## The Adventure of Playing Old Adventures With ScummVM